gefercan2/ai_general_python_exercises/mini_LLMs/DeepSeek.md

 We cover **two approaches**:
 1. ✅ **Terminal** — quick test via command line
 2. ✅ **Jupyter Notebook** — full interactive workflow with fine-tuning

+For the real life example see the ipynb file in this same folder.

 ---